illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 -	Be an unmoving enemy placed on the ground
 -	Randomly launch projectiles above and around it in an arc
 -	The projectiles should cause a small explosion on collision with other objects
--	The explosions should knock back and reduce the players health on collision
+-	The explosions should knock back and reduce the players health on collision **the explosion does not need to have any other effect...e.g. it does not effect the terrain.**

 #### **Your Own Enemy**
 Create an enemy of your own design.
 It should have similar complexity to the other two and also be distinct and take on a different role.
 If you'd like your enemy to have different , please talk about why in your design document.